DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

-{% include mermaid.html %}
+[//]: # ({% include mermaid.html %})

 [//]: # (# Constitutional Sensitivities of Reward Models)
 ## TLDR

-[//]: # (This post proposes a method for identifying the principles in a constitution that a large language model &#40;LLM&#41; preference model &#40;PM&#41; is most sensitive to.)
 This post proposes a method for measuring the sensitivities of large language model reward models to different principles from a constitution.

 | Constitutional                                                                                                                                 | sensitivities                                                                                | of reward models                                                                               |
 |------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|
 | Principles that an AI system should adhere to.
 Constitutional, as in [Constitutional AI](https://www.anthropic.com/news/claudes-constitution). | How much does the output change when the input is changed according to a specific principle? | A model used to align an AI system with human preferences.
 Text goes in; one number comes out. |

-Preliminary results show that PM's have different sensitivities to various constitutional principles, and that one PM might be more sensitive to the constitutional principles charasteristic on one group of people compared to another.
+Preliminary results show that PMs have different sensitivities to various constitutional principles and that one PM might be more sensitive to the constitutional principles characteristic of one group of people than another.

 ## Introduction
 ### RLHF
 [Reinforcement learning from human feedback (RLHF)](https://huggingface.co/blog/rlhf) is a popular method for [aligning](https://en.wikipedia.org/wiki/AI_alignment) language models (LLMs) to generate text that is consistent with our values and preferences.

-An important part of this process involves teaching the LLM to "behave", similar to how you would teach a puppy to behave:
+An essential part of this process involves teaching the LLM to "behave", similar to how you would teach a puppy to behave:
-Ask for paw - paw is given - reward with treat.
+Ask for a paw - paw is given - reward with a treat.
-Ask not to rip up the couch - proceeds to rips up the couch - give stern look (This is the third time this week Rover!).
+Ask not to rip the sofa to shreds - proceeds to rip the sofa to shreds - give a stern look.

-The mapping between the dog's behaviour and reward you give it is super important.
+The mapping between the dog's behaviour and the reward you give it is super important.
-If you reward the dog for ripping up the couch and punish it for giving its paw, your dog will end up valuing very different from you.
+If you reward the dog for shredding the sofa and punish it for giving its paw, your dog will end up valuing things very differently from you.

 Now exchange the dog for an LLM - "Hi.
 How can I help you?" should be rewarded, "Hi.
 Bugger off!" should not.

 ### Reward models
-During training, untamed LLM's produce an overwhelming load of undesirable slop that cannot manually be judged in a single human lifetime.
+During training, untamed LLMs produce an overwhelming load of undesirable slop that cannot be judged manually in a single human lifetime.
 So, we use rewards models[^reward_models] to do this on our behalf.
 For the purpose of this work, a reward model is basically a function.
 Text goes in.